mzappe/ProjectHolon/GDDs/HL-106-design-bible_v1-8.md

 ### V.3 Endgame — Resolution

 Everything converges at Dragon Frontiers simultaneously.
-The player stops the covert team lead's network expansion plan and takes the device.
-Cosmo modifies it — repurposing the covert team's instrument of forced transformation into a tool of restoration.
-Deoxys is restored via the modified device.
+The player stops the covert team lead's network expansion plan and takes the device. **[TBD — what happens to the device and who acts on it.]** Deoxys is restored.
 The Rayquaza alliance, earned across the whole game, enables Deoxys to reach the edge of the atmosphere — Rayquaza's territory extends to the boundary of space, and that boundary is where Deoxys needs to be.
 Deoxys shields the planet from the incoming solar event.

 The ancient civilization's records, the Castaway's instruments, and the player's journey across all five zones point at the same moment.
 The surface crisis and the planetary crisis resolve together.